-Pinterest has even expanded their suggested search ideas with these colorful blocks of words.
-When you click on those colorful blocks, those words get added to your search term and new results are shown.
+Pinterest has even expanded their suggested search ideas with these intuitive and colorful blocks of words.
+When you click on those intuitive and suggested terms, the search of words expands even more!

 Don’t Forget to Save Your New Keyword Ideas (There are Multiple Uses for Them Later)

-When doing your search for keywords, keep a notepad open and start keeping a list of keywords and keyword variations.
-This list of keywords will become handy in the next steps.
+When doing your search for keywords, keep a document handy and jot down your list of keywords, phrases, and keyword variations.
+This list of keywords will become very helpful for you in the following steps.

 Use the Promoted Pins Keyword Tool To Expand Your Search

-This is a secret that not many people know.
-When creating Promoted pins on Pinterest, you’re given an opportunity to do keyword planning in step 2 of 4 (see the screenshot below).
-This tool is robust and provides more ideas for keywords than a simple search on Pinterest can do.
+This is a trick that has been covered for years, but that many people still don’t know about.
+When creating Promoted pins on Pinterest as a business account, you’re given an option to expand and “add keywords”.
+This is basically a form of keyword planning.
+It can be found in step 2 of 4 (see the screenshot below).
+This tool is very robust and provides more ideas for keywords than a simple search in the Pinterest search bar.

 Keep adding these keywords to a list you can copy and paste by tapping the plus symbol.
 This list will be used in the next step.

 Use the Keywords to Create and Outline Your Blog and Pin Content

 Now that you have a long list of keywords related to your initial idea, you should use this list to guide the type of content you want to create on your blog and on your website.